 Fewer Contractors Qualified to Install

-Finding a contractor who is qualified, skilled, and experienced in standing seam metal roof installation is crucial, especially because these systems require careful craftsmanship.
+Finding a qualified, skilled, and experienced contractor to install a standing seam metal roof is crucial, especially because these systems require careful craftsmanship.
 Since standing seam installations may be considered too complicated or tedious, there are fewer contractors to choose from who have a proven track record and relevant experience.

 For standing seam, it’s much more complex and labor-intensive, and may include: